 - Face coverings optional while in the conference area (unless conditions change which make this untenable)

 Our decision to move forward with in-person is based on the belief that conditions in the country will continue to improve and local, state, and federal ordinances will come in line with the protocols outlined above.
 If that turns out to not be the case, then we reevaluate.
 If we conclude that an in-person experience is not yet viable, all those who have registered for it will see their registration converted to virtual with a prompt rebate of the difference in registration price.

 We are watching closely all of the barometers of our world-wide health, most notably the Delta variant and the relative risk that it poses to vaccinated individuals.
 We are also following the machinations of Florida politics, including the recent decree made by the governor of Florida that it should be forbidden to establish proof of vaccination as a condition to attend an event.
 We have confirmed with local authorities and hotel personnel that private groups are exempt from this decree.
-Wyndham personnel not only support our vaccination-required policy, they endorse it.
+Wyndham personnel not only support our vaccination-required policy, they are grateful for it.